kokorocks/cbv/README.md

 ```

 > [!WARNING]
-> Not for serious or professional use.
+> Not for serious or professional use, nor is this a mockery of the Bible.